 The Chihuly Collection

 A stunning, permanent collection of world-renowned artist Dale Chihuly’s unique artwork in a 10,000 square foot setting designed by award-winning architect Albert Alfonso.
-The Collection is a series of of individual spaces designed to complement each of Chihuly's large-scale installations, including several popular series works including Macchia, Ikebana, Niijima Floats, Persians and Tumbleweeds which have thrilled audiences around the globe.
+The Collection is a series of individual spaces designed to complement each of Chihuly's large-scale installations, including several popular series works including Macchia, Ikebana, Niijima Floats, Persians and Tumbleweeds which have thrilled audiences around the globe.
 The new facility is slated to open October 15, 2016.

 Morean Center for Clay

 The Historic Train Station, located on 22nd Street South in the Warehouse Arts District of St. Petersburg, Florida, has become one of the largest working potteries in the Southeast United States with an over-reaching goal of promoting and enhancing the education of contemporary and historic ceramics.
-The Morean Center for Clay located at the Historic Train Station offers supplies, education, studio space, and gallery sales in one building.
+The Center offers supplies, education, studio space, and gallery sales in one building.
 Classes and workshops are designed with all skill levels in mind.

 The Studio @620